Information for schools about teacher aide funding

 |School type||Notional hourly rate (GST inclusive)|

 We’ll confirm payment into your account by email and provide a tax invoice for your records.

 |Primary and intermediate||10 weeks||10 weeks||10 weeks||9 weeks||39|

 Secondary students verified through the ORS should still attend school at exam time.

-If you have students in the ORS, we’ll include a quarterly instalment of the annual consumables grant at the same time we pay your teacher aide resource funding.
+If you have ORS students, we will include a quarterly instalment of the annual consumables grant at the same time we pay your teacher aide resource funding.

 |For each student verified as:||Annual grant (GST inclusive)|

 |On school high health needs fund||Does not receive the consumables grant|

 An informal review is when a school, parents or whānau make a verbal request for clarification or raise a concern with us.
 These concerns are usually to do with the level and/or type of support that’s been allocated.